systemd/mkosi/mkosi.md

   should use KVM acceleration.
 Defaults to yes if the host machine supports KVM acceleration, no otherwise.

+`QemuArgs=`

+: Space-delimited list of additional arguments to pass when invoking qemu.

 `NspawnKeepUnit=`, `--nspawn-keep-unit`

 : When used, this option instructs underlying calls of systemd-nspawn to